Adagiri/acadopedia/plan.md

 acadopedia.com
+- sign in with google, facebook, linkedin or twitter
 - visitors see questions and options which they can answer
 - visitors can pin questions
 - visitors can like questions